thewatermethod/dont-dream/content/putting-the-pieces-together.md

 ### The roll

-Each investigator than rolls their pool.
+Each investigator than rolls their dice pool.
 Every die equal to or over the mystery's difficulty is a success.

-Then, starting with the investigator who discovered the most clues, the mystery's puzzle pieces are purchased by spending those successes.
+Then, starting with the investigator who discovered the most clues (not who rolled the most successes), the mystery's puzzle pieces are purchased by spending those successes.

 Most mysteries will have items in **bold** that must be chosen first.
 They can be chosen in any order.
-The rotation continues until a player has run out of clues.
-At that point, all remaining clues are lost.
+The rotation continues until a player has run out of successes.

 For example, the pieces for "[Sleepover Murder Party](/adventures/sleepover-murder-party)", the introductory adventure in this book are reproduced below.